social-science-data-editors/guidance/docker-guidelines.md

 - All analysis data and code should be present externally, organized so they can be mapped into the container.
 - Runtime arguments should map the externally provided analysis data and code into the container, e.g., `docker run -it --rm -v "$(pwd)":/project -w /project mydocker`.
 - Output from the analysis code should be written to a location that is also mounted into the container (e.g., to `/project/output` in the above example.)
-- All code should be runnable without the container as well.
+- All code should in principle, based on the documentation provided, be runnable without the container as well.
 - Optionally: it is permissible, but not suggested, that the analysis code be run interactively.

 ## Preservation